Trusted Inspections for Welding Procedures in Harvey, LA, and More

 Charpy Impact

-Tensile Testing
+Tensile testing

 Tensile Specimen

-specimens made from an aluminum alloyA tensile specimen is a standardized sample cross-section.
+A tensile specimen is a standardized sample cross-section.
 It has two shoulders and a gauge (section) in between.
-The shoulders are large so they can be readily gripped, whereas the gauge section has a smaller cross-section so that the deformation and failure can occur in this area.
+The shoulders are large so they can be readily gripped, whereas the gauge section has a smaller cross-section so that deformation and failure can occur in this area.

-The shoulders of the test specimen can be manufactured in various ways to mate to various grips in the testing machine (see the image below).
 Each system has advantages and disadvantages; for example, shoulders designed for serrated grips are easy and cheap to manufacture, but the alignment of the specimen is dependent on the skill of the technician.
 On the other hand, a pinned grip assures good alignment.
-Threaded shoulders and grips also assure good alignment, but the technician must know to thread each shoulder into the grip at least one diameter’s length, otherwise the threads can strip before the specimen fractures.
+Threaded shoulders and grips also assure good alignment, but the technician must know to thread each shoulder into the grip at least one diameter’s length.
+Otherwise, the threads can strip before the specimen fractures.

-In large castings and forgings it is common to add extra material, which is designed to be removed from the casting so that test specimens can be made from it.
-These specimens may not be exact representation of the whole workpiece because the grain structure may be different throughout.
+In large castings and forgings, it is common to add extra material, which is designed to be removed from the casting so that test specimens can be made from it.
+These specimens may not be exact representations of the whole workpiece because the grain structure may be different throughout.
 In smaller workpieces or when critical parts of the casting must be tested, a workpiece may be sacrificed to make the test specimens.
 For workpieces that are machined from bar stock, the test specimen can be made from the same piece as the bar stock.

 Tube Sheet Mock Ups